 4.2.1 Taint Problem Setup

-The three components of most taint problems are sources, sinks and sanitizers.
-In our setup, we rely on the permission mapping we built between API calls and the permissions they require to categorize permissions relating to location, network state, phone state, and audio recording as sources.
+The three components of taint problems are sources, sinks and sanitizers.
+We rely on our permission mapping to categorize API methods requiring permissions relating to location, network state, phone state, and audio recording as sources.